SvenKolaric/BabyBone/04-crud/README.md

 ### Fetching models

 To begin with, you will need to implement the `Model#fetch` method, which will allow you to get a specific instance of a model from the server.
+The method takes one mandatory parameter and two optional parameters.
+The first, mandatory, parameter is the identifier (id) used on the server.
+The second parameter are the query parameters, as a key-value object store.
+The third parameter are the headers, in the same format.

-This method takes only one mandatory parameter - the value of the identifier used on the server.
-It will also make use of the `id` and `url` properties describe in the previous sections.
+It will also make use of the `id` and `url` properties described in the previous sections.
+The method should then make a GET request using the resolved URL, and assign the returned values to the model.

+When this method is successfully executed, a `load` event should be emitted.

 This method **must** return a promise, which resolves with the response when the data is fetched, or rejects with an error when a HTTP error occurs.

 For example, we wish to fetch the chicken identified by an `id` of value `35`: